 Escargot, like any other seafood, should be chewed.
 The snails are firm and meaty, which may seem surprising since their physical appearance makes them look soft and slimy.

-However, when eating this meal for the first time, some people prefer swallowing a fork-full of escargot without chewing because they expect the snails to be slimy.
+However, when eating this meal for the first time, some people prefer swallowing a little fork-full of escargot without chewing because they expect the snails to be slimy.

 While swallowing without chewing may seem like an easy way to get them down, this method doesn’t allow a diner to experience the complete taste of the escargot.
 Plus, you wouldn’t want to risk choking on it.